-- Final grades are reported electronically to the Office of the Registrar.
+- Final grades are reported electronically to the Registrar.
 Failure Statements must be submitted for all failing final grades; A+ Statements must be submitted for all undergraduate final grades of A+.
 Procedures for reporting grades are available online.
 Faculty receive grading instructions in November.

 - Requests for grade changes may be made online only by the instructor in charge of the course.
 Requests will be reviewed by the senior associate dean of the college acting for the Faculty Committee on Examinations and Standing.
 Grade changes are approved only to correct a miscalculation or a data entry error and should not be used as a mechanism to address student grade appeals.
 The process by which students may appeal a grade is found in the Undergraduate Announcement.

 - Members of the faculty should discuss results of final examinations with any student who so requests.
-Many instructors return examinations to students immediately after grading them; instructors should keep unreturned examinations for one year.
+Many instructors return exams to students immediately after grading them.
+Instructors should keep unreturned exams for one year.

-- Students who have completed the online course evaluation process will have electronic access to final grades as soon as members of the faculty submit them.
-Faculty will have access to their course evaluation results after submitting grades.
+- Students who have completed the online course evaluation process will have electronic access to final grades as soon as faculty submit them.
+Faculty will have access to their course evaluation results after submitting grades

-Thanks for your attention to these details.
-We appreciate your willingness to make this experience consistent for all of our undergraduate students.
-If you have any questions at all, please don’t hesitate to contact the Office of the Dean of the College (609-258-3040) or the Office of the Registrar (609-258-3361) or email us at [email protected] or [email protected].
+Thanks for your attention to these many important details.
+We appreciate your willingness to make the course conduct experience consistent for all our undergraduate students.
+If you have questions, please don’t hesitate to contact the Office of the Dean of the College (8-3040) or the Office of the Registrar (8-3361) or email us at [email protected] or [email protected].